marsel-khusnutdin/Marsel-Portfolio/README.md

 1. Scrapping and cleaning data from Kaggle and Wikipedia sources.

-2. Geographical analysis and charts creating.
+2. Geographical analysis and charts creation.

-3. Time Analysis and charts creating.
+3. Time Analysis and charts creation.

 4. Results and Conclusions.